tsunami416604/azure-docs.hu-hu/articles/iot-edge/tutorial-deploy-function.md

 ## <a name="deploy-and-run-the-solution"></a>A megoldás üzembe helyezése és futtatása

 A függvények modulját a gyors útmutatókban bemutatott módon az Azure Portal segítségével helyezheti üzembe az IoT Edge-eszközökön.
 A modulokat emellett a Visual Studio Code használatával is üzembe helyezheti és monitorozhatja.
-A következő részekben a VS Code-hoz készült Azure IoT Tools (az előfeltételek részben felsorolt) használható.
+The following sections use the Azure IoT Tools for VS Code that was listed in the prerequisites.
 Ha még nem tette meg, telepítse most a bővítményt.

 1. A VS Code Explorerben bontsa ki az **Azure IoT Hub Devices** (Azure IoT Hub-eszközök) szakaszt.

 2. Kattintson a jobb gombbal az IoT Edge-eszköz nevére, majd válassza a **Create Deployment for single device** (Üzembe helyezés létrehozása egyetlen eszközhöz) parancsot.

 3. Navigáljon a **CSharpFunction** függvényt tartalmazó megoldásmappához.
-Nyissa meg a konfigurációs mappát, válassza ki a **deployment.json** fájlt, és válassza a **kiválasztása peremhálózati üzembe helyezési Manifest**.
+Open the config folder, select the **deployment.json** file, and then choose **Select Edge Deployment Manifest**.

 4. Frissítse az **Azure IoT Hub Devices** (Azure IoT Hub-eszközök) szakaszt.
-Meg kell jelennie az új **CSharpFunction** , amelyen a **SimulatedTemperatureSensor** modul, valamint a **$edgeAgent** és a **$edgeHub**fut.
-Eltarthat néhány másodpercig jelenik meg az új modulokat.
-Az IoT Edge-eszköz rendelkezik az új központi telepítési adatok kinyerése az IoT Hub, indítsa el az új tárolókat és jelentést készít az állapot vissza az IoT hubnak.
+You should see the new **CSharpFunction** running along with the **SimulatedTemperatureSensor** module and the **$edgeAgent** and **$edgeHub**.
+It may take a few moments for the new modules to show up.
+Your IoT Edge device has to retrieve its new deployment information from IoT Hub, start the new containers, and then report the status back to IoT Hub.

    ![Üzembe helyezett modulok megtekintése a VS Code-ban](./media/tutorial-deploy-function/view-modules.png)

 ## <a name="view-generated-data"></a>A létrejött adatok megtekintése

-Az Azure IoT hub futtatásával **megtekintheti az IoT hub-ra érkező összes üzenetet: A beépített esemény-végpont** figyelésének megkezdése a parancs palettáján.
+You can see all of the messages that arrive at your IoT hub by running **Azure IoT Hub: Start Monitoring Built-in Event Endpoint** in the command palette.

 A nézetet szűrheti is, hogy csak a megjelölt eszközről az IoT Hub-központra érkező üzenetek jelenjenek meg.
-Kattintson a jobb gombbal az eszközre az **Azure IoT hub-eszközök** szakaszban, majd válassza a **figyelés beépített esemény végpontjának elindítása**lehetőséget.
+Right-click the device in the **Azure IoT Hub Devices** section and select **Start Monitoring Built-in Event Endpoint**.

-A figyelési üzenetek leállításához futtassa **az Azure IoT hub parancsot: A beépített esemény-végpont** figyelésének leállítása a parancs palettáján.
+To stop monitoring messages, run the command **Azure IoT Hub: Stop Monitoring Built-in Event Endpoint** in the command palette.

 ## <a name="clean-up-resources"></a>Az erőforrások eltávolítása